What is PLI Scheme?

 Huge Employment Opportunity:

-The world has already witnessed the Covid-19 which resulted in huge unemployment.
+The world has already witnessed Covid-19 which resulted in huge unemployment.
 We can recover from the tragic situation with the help of this PLI scheme.
 A company with its settlement can provide thousands of direct and indirect jobs.
 Therefore this can be a game changer in the aspect of employment

 Technology Transfer and Skilled Human Resource